The Community

 2014

-The 2014 conference focused on the design of risk and crisis communication with keynote presentations from Dr. Deanna Sellnow, Dr. Tim Sellnow, and Morgan Wickline, and practical strategies for doing research in sensitive settings.
-[SCHEDULE]
+The 2014 conference focused on the design of risk and crisis communication with keynote presentations from Dr. Deanna Sellnow, Dr. Tim Sellnow, and Morgan Wickline, and Dr. Joshua Barbour presented a case focused on doing research in nuclear power plants.

 2014 Participants